The Microscience Approach

 Environmental science has been addressed initially through water

-quality testing and treatment.
 The scope of the microscience approach

 process.